apuder/js-watermarking/README.md

 ##1.
 Code Annotation
 To watermark javascript code, insert annotations into the source code.
+These files must be named *.jsw.js for step 2 to work.
 These annotations begin with ///jsw.
 These annotations will be replaced by code that traces the execution of the application.
 Annotating the code only needs to be done once.